ploneintranet/ploneintranet/docs/development/patterns.rst

 changes the text color after 3 seconds.
 This color change is applied to the DOM element on which the pattern is declared.

-The pattern be configured by specifying HTML5 data attributes, which start with ``data-`` and then the pattern's name.
+The pattern can be configured by specifying HTML5 data attributes, which start with ``data-`` and then the pattern's name.

 So in our case, that's ``data-pat-colorchanger``.